 Texture Photography: Use the Right Gear

-Think about investing in remotes, so you can stay away from the tripod if necessary.
+Think about investing in a remote, so you can stay away from the tripod if necessary.

-Whatever you want to capture – lightning is the key to success.
-You can have all the equipment, all the right settings, but if you don’t have good lighting, your pictures will look unflattering.
-When you want to capture sharp and clear photos – lightning becomes even more important.
+Whatever you want to capture, great lighting in photography is the key to success.
+You can have all the equipment, you know all the right settings, but if you don’t have good lighting, your pictures will look unflattering.

-However, direct lightning and too much of it can have an opposite effect and it can add too much contrast.
-Same goes when there’s not enough light – it will add grain to your photos which will take away from the texture.
+Direct lighting and too much of it can cause an overexposed effect and that can’t be fixed in post-production.
+The same goes when there’s not enough light – underexposed areas don’t play well with texture photography.
+In dark environments, you’ll need to raise your ISO value and if your camera doesn’t work well in low light it will add grain to your photos which will take away from the texture.

 To capture the best possible texture photos, you have to find the point between these two extremes.
-In order to find that point, you have to play with natural lighting as the day goes by.
-If you find this tiring and exhausting, you can always use artificial lights.
-You can use different lighting equipment and it doesn’t have to be professional equipment – lamps and torches with light diffusers are also a way to go.
+In order to find that point, you have to play with lighting and find the right exposure.

 The Importance of Depth of field

 As you’ve learned, the depth of field is connected with aperture.
 For texture photography, you’ll have to play a lot with the aperture value to get the perfect depth of field for your subject.

 A distant subject, like a landscape, will require a long depth of field, since you want everything in the scene in focus.

 For a closer subject you can use a macro lens for example and with a shallow depth of field create a bokeh effect.
 This will bring some diversity and creativity to your texture photo.